IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/README.md

 ## Environment setup to run sample applications

-You have the option of either setting up the environment in a docker container for all applications or picking a specific appliciaton.
+You have the option of either setting up the environment in a docker container for applications above or picking a specific appliciaton and setting up that specific environment.
 It is assumed you are running in a RedHat / CentOS environment.
 If that is not true, use this material as guidance to complete your setup.

 ### Docker container option

-Instructions to build a docker container are found [her](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/container).
+Instructions to build a docker container are found [here](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/container).
 The container is configured to run all sample applications.

 ### Specific applicaition option